IN MEMORIAM: STRATFORD CALDECOTT (1953-2014)

 Dr. Aaron Riches teaches theology at Benedictine College in Atkinson, Kansas.
 Previously, he was a joint faculty member of the Institute of Philosophy “Edith Stein” and the Theology Institute “Lumen Gentium”, and is a tutor in the Systematic and Philosophical Theology distance learning MA at the University of Nottingham (UK).
 Dr. Riches completed his PhD under the direction of Professor John Milbank at the University of Nottingham, following a Masters degree in Religious Studies from the University of Virginia.
 Prior to his theology studies he received a Masters degree in English literature and literary criticism from York University (Canada), after studying English literature and Russian studies in Canada both at York and at the University of Guelph.
 Dr. Riches has published widely in peer review journals including the International Journal of Systematic Theology, Nova et Vetera, Modern Theology, Communio, Pro Ecclesia and Telos.
 His first book is titled Ecce Homo: On the Divine Unity of Christ.
-He lives in Granada with his wife and four children.
+He lives in Kansas with his wife and five children.

 Fr.
 Ildefonso Fernández-Fígares Vicioso

 Professor of Moral Theology and Theological Anthropology, Theological Institute “Lumen Gentium”, Granada